mfaulise/consulting/content/projects/project9.md

 ## Juniper

-Juniper is a platform for Home Owners and Builders to organize the activities around transfer of ownership and warranty of homes.
+Juniper is a platform for Home Owners and Builders to organize the activities around transfer of ownership and warranty.
 It manages walk-thrus, documentation, warranty periods, and service requests.

-The platform was created by a passionate entrepreneur in Vancouver that saw the needs for better solutions.
+The platform was created by a passionate entrepreneur in Vancouver that saw the need for better tools in this area.
 He employed a solutions firm to build his vision, but the resulting platform was full of problems:

 * There were a significant number of defects
 * Defects were taking months to correct
 * Routine operations like onboarding new customers were taking weeks to complete
-* Infrastructure costs incredibly high
+* Infrastructure costs were incredibly high

 ## Role